acendan/zerochecker/README.md

 - Long options like '--min' should have an equals sign instead.
 Refer to USAGE above.

 ## WIP
+- The help/man page could use a section explaining what all the numbers actually mean/ how you can interpret the data.
+- Sorting options for table columns would be great
 - Currently, zerochecker only analyzes up to the first two channels of input files.
   Need to look into adding support for multichannel analysis.
 - While clicks and pops in looping files are somewhat determined by the offset in timing